-But just because something isn’t as obvious or as easy to measure doesn’t mean it shouldn’t be a priority.
-Ninety-two percent of consumers say an agent’s perceived mood impacts their customer experience.
-That means an agent’s grumpiness, or job dissatisfaction, or anger, will be felt by every customer that agent speaks to.
-So, when an agent comes to work angry with a fresh coffee stain from a morning mishap, and another one comes in 10 minutes late, flustered from a traffic jam, your customers will be the lovely recipients of these feelings.
-And those agents’ negativity can bring down contact center employee morale, meaning all your customers who need help will feel it, too.
+A whopping 92% of consumers say an agent’s perceived mood impacts their customer experience.
+That means an agent’s grumpiness, or job dissatisfaction, or anger, is felt by every customer that agent speaks to.
+So, when an agent comes to work angry with a fresh coffee stain from a morning mishap, and another one comes in 10 minutes late, flustered from a traffic jam, your customers are the lovely recipients of these feelings.

-If customers are so impacted by an agent’s mood and are willing to walk away after a bad experience, customer experience shouldn’t be the only priority.
-Agent experience needs tagged with a gold star too.
+If customers are so impacted by an agent’s mood and are willing to walk away after a single bad experience, customer experience shouldn’t be the only priority in your contact center.
+Agent experience needs tagged with a gold star, too.

-We’ve come up with a list of fail-proof ways to make agent well-being a priority.
+We’ve come up with a list of fail-proof ways to make agent experience and well-being a priority.
 Here are seven ways you can optimize your agent experience.
-Start now.
+Start today.

 1. Put your agents first.